SAP/spartacus-docs/_pages/dev/features/consignment-tracking.md

 For more information, see [Consignment Tracking Architecture](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/1905/en-US/6eafde9f14e243d6a53e0bfbfd6996bc.html) in the SAP Help Portal.

-Note that the `consignmenttrackingmock` Extension is designed for testing purposes only.
-Install the extension as needed.
+Note that a mockup UI is designed for testing purposes.
+Install the `consignmenttrackingmock` Extension as needed.

 ## Enabling Consignment Tracking